Arm Span Measurement

 Arm span measurement is the distance between fingertips when the arms are outstretched.
-It is a simple measure that is important in the anthropometrical profiling of athletes in many sports in which reach is important, such as rowing and basketball.
-See also the related arm length measure, which is the length of each individual arm.
+It is a simple measure that is important in the anthropometrical profiling of athletes in many sports in which reach is important, such as rowing, swimming and basketball.
+See also the related arm length measure, which determines the length of each individual arm.

-- procedure: facing away from the wall, with back and buttocks touching the arms are stretched out horizontally.
+procedure: facing away from the wall, with back and buttocks touching the wall, the arms are stretched out horizontally.
 Measure from one furthermost finger tip to the other.

-- results: The arm length measures can be compared to the person's height.
+results: The arm length measures can be compared to the person's height.
 On average, arm span should be about equal to height.
 By subtracting a measurement for shoulder width from this measurement you can get a measure of average arm length.
 Olympic swimming champion Michael Phelps may have a significant advantage due to his exceptional arm span measurement.
 His arm span was measured at 203cm, 10cm more than his stature (he also has big feet!).